yehchunhung/tweet-sentiment/README.md

 ## Dependencies

-To run the project you will need the following dependencies installed:
+We implemented in Python 3.
+You will need the following dependencies installed:

 * [FastText]
     ```bash